 The cry of extreme surprise without being blasphemous.
-The British phrase Gordon Bennett has had a chequered history.
+Gordon Bennett has had a chequered history.
 But who or what was Gordon Bennett?
 Many theories have been put out there, but none really satisfy the myth.
 But let’s take a meandering wander through some of the possible origins of this glorious phrase.

-Another tale is that he was flying an early plane.
-And like Buster Keaton flew it straight through an open barn, to which the crowds shouted ‘That’s Gordon Bennett’.
+Another tale is that he was flying an early plane and like Buster Keaton flew it straight through an open barn, to which the crowds shouted ‘That’s Gordon Bennett’.

 Yet another, according to Bill Bryson is that he would often appear in restaurants a little worse for wear (there is a theme here) and announce himself with his party trick.
 Which was to whip away the table clothes of well-to-do diners whilst they were eating, then handing the maitre’d a large wad of cash before leaving.
-Again, with the onlookers sneering ‘That’s Gordon Bennett’
+Again with the onlookers sneering ‘That’s Gordon Bennett’

-More down to earth though is Gordon Bennett from Pontefract, a little-known biscuit maker who used to ride his bicycle around town shouting at the top of his voice ‘Gordon Bennett’.
+More down to earth though is Gordon Bennett from Pontefract, a little-known biscuit maker who used to ride is bicycle around town shouting at the top of his voice ‘Gordon Bennett’.
 This is a quaint story but again there is not much to back it up.
 I wouldn’t say there was a crumb of evidence but it is wafer thin.

-We strive to make you say Gordon Bennett every time you deal with us.
+At Sir Gordon Bennett we strive to make you say Gordon Bennett every time you deal with us.
 ‘Gordon Bennett, I didn’t know we still made that in Britain’ or ‘Gordon Bennett, that product is beautiful’.